ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Create a site-to-site VPN tunnel to an Amazon S3 bucket and transfer the files directly.
 Create a bucket policy to enforce a VPC endpoint.
 - B. Order 10 AWS Snowball appliances and select an S3 Glacier vault as the destination.
 Create a bucket policy to enforce a VPC endpoint.
 - C. Mount the network-attached file system to Amazon S3 and copy the files directly.
 Create a lifecycle policy to transition the S3 objects to Amazon S3 Glacier.
-- D. Order 10 AWS Snowball appliances and select an Amazon S3 bucket as the destination.
-Create a lifecycle policy to transition the S3 objects to Amazon S3 Glacier.
+- ==D. Order 10 AWS Snowball appliances and select an Amazon S3 bucket as the destination.
+Create a lifecycle policy to transition the S3 objects to Amazon S3 Glacier.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#) [  Discussion  **12**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#)